 My reaction to it 40-odd years after the instance I described above was no less full of surprise but lacked the full sense of transfixation because I’m coddled in a suburban setting now, not out in the boondocks exposed to the elements because the ice has to be chopped off the watering trough for the horses.
 I think the reduced level of rapture is fair enough trade for the increase in creature comfort. 🙂 And in my old age I have both the time and the curiosity developed over decades to approach the phenomenon from a standpoint of understanding rather than raw experience.
 I will own that the experience I had as a young man is what I would call a “peak experience,” one that imprints itself and carries along through the years without suffering any of the diminishment to which memories are usually susceptible.
 Even after long decades I can put myself back into that experience without losing any detail of what it was I experienced.
 That wind is no longer caressing my face and the fragrance of the melting snow is no longer in my nostrils but memory still serves well to echo the experience, so strong was its impression when it occurred.

 A lot of life has happened since my experience as a young man feeling the warm wind on my face.
 That fact is perhaps no more clearly shown than in my reaction yesterday on seeing the effects of the Chinook on the patio and the front lawn.
 The word that came to me was not “Chinook.”
 What went through my head was, “Das ist der Föhn.”
-Yes, Bridget, I’m talking like a damned ferener again, I quite realize.
-In the interest of transparency in reporting, however, the words must stand as they are.
+Yes, Bridget, there I go talking like a damned ferener again, I quite realize.
+In the interest of accuracy in reporting, however, the words must stand as they are.

-Since I was the young man standing in the wintry landscape while the warm wind envelops him there have been many years focused on European landscape and literature, to the point that our young man standing on the road is less vivid a memory than the Chinook itself, however strange that may be in the recounting.
+Since being the young man standing in the wintry landscape while the warm wind envelops him I’ve spent many years focused on European landscape and literature, to the point that our young man standing on the road is less vivid a memory than the Chinook itself, however strange that may be in the recounting.
 The word Föhn would not have occurred to him.
 As I remember carefully I see that no word came into his mind — at the moment of the experience words were beside the point.
-Whatever the name we humans give to such a wind had absolutely no bearing on the reality it brings to bear.
-That is still as true now as it was all those decades ago.
+Whatever the name we humans give to such a wind had absolutely nothing to do with the reality it brings to bear.
+That’s still as true now as it was all those decades ago.

-Something in my subsequent experience has shifted my alignment with the Chinook and transformed it into the Föhn.
-I have recentered myself, from the Bitter North of the western United States to the Alps.
+But something in my subsequent experience shifted my alignment with the Chinook and transformed it into the Föhn.
+I’ve recentered myself, from the Bitter North of the western United States to the Alps.
 How could that have happened?
-The answer is not far to seek.
+The answer isn’t far to seek.
 It’s as easy as falling off a log to imagine myself as a young man standing on some slope of the Alps in Switzerland or Bavaria feeling a warm wind caress my face.
-If you look for the capture of the reality of that wind in words — which are, let us remember, the stock and trade of human experience — you will find far richer a treasure trove in German than in English.
+If you look for capture of the reality of that wind in words — which are, let us remember, the stock and trade of human experience — you’ll find far richer a treasure trove in German than in English.
 As I prod the name “Chinook” to discern its associations I find a hodgepodge of concepts gathered from here and there willy-nilly with no real core to it.
 Where did the name come from?
-It’s obviously not even an English word but instead a modification of some word from a Native American language, as are so many names in the USA.
+It’s obviously not an English word but instead a modification of some word from a Native American language, as are so many names in the USA.
 What associations native to a white person — a settler — could the word have had back in the day?
-In my day as the young man I was they had no associations of any special import, which stands in horrible disjuncture with the beauty and importance of the experience of the phenomenon.
-The English name dangles like the relict of some grammatical failure, some short-circuit of translation from a language in which I have no doubt the word did mean something special.
+In my day as the young man I was the name had no associations of any special import, which stands in horrible disjuncture with the beauty and importance of my experience of the phenomenon.
+The English name dangles like the relict of some grammatical short-circuit of translation from a language in which I have no doubt the word did mean something special.
 If you’re sitting in a teepee up to your patoot in snow then the warm wind from the mountains will be as much a Big Deal as it was for me that day I experienced it as a young man, perhaps even more so.

 Research provides paltry amounts of information about the origin of the English word.
-Here’s an bit from accuweather.com (here):
+Here’s a bit from accuweather.com (here):

 The term Chinook is derived from the Native American people who lived in the geographical area from where the wind originates.
 The Chinook people lived in the vicinity of the Columbia River, which forms the present-day boundary of Washington and Oregon.
 However, often the brute force of the Chinook wind is not realized until the air flows hundreds of miles farther to the east and over the Rockies.